CS234319/safot/Mini-Lisp.ShellTestFramework/README.md

   * Feed the shell with all the files from the book.
   * Feed the shell with the input file.
   * Communicate with the mini-lisp process and write all the outputs from the shell to out file.
-  * Compare out file with golden file.
+  * Compare out file with expected file.
   * If the files are identical then the test passed, else failed and show diffs.
 * **Run**:
   * _./bin/run_all_tests.sh flow_<br>